ultralytics/ultralytics/docs/en/integrations/google-collab.md

 ![Runtime Settings](https://github.com/ultralytics/ultralytics/assets/25847604/89a71a81-2784-4182-ad53-f024807d1dcc)

-- **Collaboration:** Google Colab makes collaborating and working with other developers easy.
+- **Colaboration:** Google Colab makes collaborating and working with other developers easy.
 You can easily share your notebooks with others and perform edits in real-time.

 - **Custom Environment:** Users can install dependencies, configure the system, and use shell commands directly in the notebook.

-- **Educational Resources:** Google Collab offers a range of tutorials and example notebooks to help users learn and explore various functionalities.
+- **Educational Resources:** Google Colab offers a range of tutorials and example notebooks to help users learn and explore various functionalities.

 ## Why Should You Use Google Colab for Your YOLOv8 Projects?